Derivation of the Variational Bayes Equations: Introduction

 While this approach is certainly attractive, it is potentially difficult for many readers to follow the translation from one of the earlier presentations of variational Bayes (by Beal (2003) \cite{Beal_2003_Variational-algorithm-approx-Bayes-inference}) to the equations used by Friston (op. cit.).

-One could attempt a singular explanation that cuts across all presentations of variational Bayes and the free energy principle in their primary sources.
-However, this particular treatment offers a careful deconstruction of the ideas and formalism as they were originally articulated.
-As such, it serves as a \textit{Rosetta stone}, not just for the ideas, but also for the meaning of variables and operators.
-This is not as easy as it may seem; for example, $H$ could be read as enthalpy in thermodynamic treatments, while it stands in for entropy in purely information theoretic treatments.
+The treatment offered in this work is a careful deconstruction of the ideas and formalism as they were originally articulated by Friston (op. cit.) based on detailed derivations used by Beal \cite{Beal_2003_Variational-algorithm-approx-Bayes-inference}).
+As such, it serves as a \textit{Rosetta stone}, not just for the ideas, but also for the meaning of variables and operators as used in different works.
+This is not as easy as it may seem; for example, the term $H$ could be read as enthalpy in thermodynamic treatments, while it stands in for entropy in purely information theoretic treatments.

+Thus, this Technical Report serves as a mini-tutorial, carefully delineating how the free energy equations presented in Friston (op. cit.) correspond to the detailed derivations presented in Beal (2003), which were originally presented in Feynman \cite{Feynman_1972_Statistical-Mechanics} and in Hinton and van Camp \cite{Hinton-van-Camp_1993_Keeping-neural-networks-simple}.
+It identifies how - although the equations may seem formally identical - there are certain key differences in the presentations offered by Friston and Beal.

 In what follows, we will address the meaning of each variable explicitly and note any instances of overloading (i.e., the use of the same variable to mean two things).
 To help in this regard, Section~\ref{sec:var-free-energy} includes a glossary of the thermodynamic variables in this paper, along with a brief description.
 Section~\ref{sec:important-distinction-and-clarification} includes a glossary of the additional information-theoretic notions.